jacegem/log/content/search.md

+---
-title: "Search" # in any language you want
+title: 'Search' # in any language you want
+layout: 'search' # is necessary
+# url: "/archive"
+# description: "Description for Search"
+summary: 'search'
+---